michelson/dante-stories/INSTALL.md

 rails console
 ```

-Add a new user account replacing your email and password:
+Update a user account replacing your email:

 ```
-Admin.create(email: ‘your@email.com’, password: ‘password’, password_confirmation: ‘password’)
+User.update(email: ‘your@email.com’, role: ‘admin’)
 ```

 Close the console: